From Voids to Clusters: Mergers and Evolutionary Pathways of Star-Forming and Quenched Low-Mass Galaxies: Results

 \subsection{Evolutionary Analysis of Galaxy Properties}

 The quenching of galaxies results from a complex interplay between stellar mass and environmental factors, with their influence varying based on galaxy mass and redshift.
-At high redshifts (\(z > 1\)), mass quenching predominantly affects massive galaxies \citep{peng2010mass}, while at lower redshifts (\(z \leq 1\)), environmental quenching becomes particularly significant

-\citep{balogh2016evidence, darvish2016effects}, especially for low-mass galaxies in dense regions where the environment plays a critical role \citep{peng2012mass}.
+At high redshifts (\(z > 1\)), mass quenching predominantly affects massive galaxies \citep{peng2010mass}, while at lower redshifts (\(z \leq 1\)), environmental quenching becomes particularly significant \citep{balogh2016evidence, darvish2016effects}, especially for low-mass galaxies in dense regions where the environment plays a critical role \citep{peng2012mass}.
 Consequently, understanding the evolutionary trajectories of void and cluster galaxies is key to deciphering the processes governing galaxy formation and transformation across cosmic time in dense and under-dense environments.

-In Figure \ref{fig:01stellar_mass_comparison03} and Figure \ref{fig:01stellar_mass_comparison04}, we illustrate the evolution of key galaxy properties, such as star formation rates (SFRs), specific star formation rate (sSFR), stellar mass ($M_\text{star}$), dark matter mass ($M_\text{DM}$), gas mass ($M_\text{gas}$), the gas fraction (\(f_{\rm gas}\equiv M_{\text{gas}}/(M_{\text{gas}} + M_{\text{star}}) \)), all within twice the stellar half-mass radius, the mass of supermassive black hole($M_\text{BH}$) and black hole accretion rate($\dot{M}_\text{BH}$), provides insights into the underlying physical mechanisms that drive galaxy growth and quenching in different regions.
-This section examines the evolutionary trends of star-forming and quenched galaxies in void and cluster environments, spanning a range of lookback times \(\tau \leq 11.5 \, \text{Gyr}\) (\(z \leq 3\)).
+In Figure \ref{fig:01stellar_mass_comparison03} , we illustrate the evolution of key galaxy properties, such as star formation rates (SFRs),gas mass ($M_\text{gas}$), stellar mass ($M_\text{star}$), dark matter mass ($M_\text{DM}$), , the gas fraction (\(f_{\rm gas}\equiv M_{\text{gas}}/(M_{\text{gas}} + M_{\text{star}}) \)), all within twice the stellar half-mass radius, provides insights into the underlying physical mechanisms that drive galaxy growth and quenching in different regions.
+This section examines the evolutionary trends of star-forming and quenched galaxies in void and cluster environments, spanning a range of lookback times \(\tau \leq 10.5 \, \text{Gyr}\) (\(z \leq 2\)).
 Each plot consists of four lines: blue and green lines represent the median values of star-forming galaxies in voids and clusters, respectively, while red and purple lines correspond to the median values for quenched galaxies in voids and clusters.
 Surrounding each curve, the shaded regions illustrate the median absolute deviation (MAD) within each redshift bin, offering a robust measure of variability across the data.